-Sometimes, in the mechanisms we see, none of these choices apply, but in those cases we will tell you what to expect.
+Rarely, in the mechanisms we see, none of these fit, but in those cases we will tell you

 12. (2 points each) Below are various species we have seen in mechanisms so far.
 In the context of mechanisms we have seen, in the space provided, tell us whether it is best to consider these as a nucleophile, an electrophile, a strong base, or a strong acid.
 Those are your only four choices for this problem and remember this is in the context of the mechanisms we have seen so far.
 Write the single best answer of the four next to each species.